smugcloud/twitter-cleanup/README.md

 # Tweet Cleanup

-A utility to quickly delete old tweets in a one-off run, or periodically as a background daemon.
+A Lambda (or any serverless really) based application to delete a timeframe of tweets.
+You can utilize things like Cloudwatch Events to run this periodically for a low cost solution.

 ## Requirements